Get in touch

 Use the custom API in your processing script:

 To use your extended API, import the custom class into your processing script.
-The example below shows how to call getProjectSubjectsCustom to retrieve additional metadata for all subjects and their sessions.
+The example below shows how to call getProjectSubjectsWithAdditionalData to retrieve metadata for all subjects and their sessions.

 parent_folder = os.path.dirname(os.path.dirname(__file__))